godopy/godopy/README.md

         gdnative.register_method(cls, 'test_method')
 ```

-Provide an entry point for NativeScript, create `gdlibrary.py`:
+There is one more file we need, create `gdlibrary.py`:
 ```py
 import simple
 from godot import gdnative